Skip to content

 If you are using Windows, you have two options to store your course repository(ies):

-- Store your course content inside the WSL 2 instance.
+• Store your course content inside the WSL 2 instance.
 This option typically provides the best performance when running PrairieLearn locally.
 You can clone the repository using git commands inside your WSL shell.
 Note that, in this case, you will need to either update your files using WSL tools and editors, or access the files using the Linux file systems.
 Instructions to do so are listed here.
-In this case, keep track of the path used by your course inside WSL (e.g.,
+In this case, keep track of the path used by your course inside WSL (e.g., $HOME/pl-tam212)

-- Store your course content in the Windows file system itself (e.g., in your Documents or Desktop folder, or elsewhere inside the C:\ drive).
-If you are using this option, you will need to translate the Windows path into the WSL mounted path in
+• Store your course content in the Windows file system itself (e.g., in your Documents or Desktop folder, or elsewhere inside the C: drive).
+If you are using this option, you will need to translate the Windows path into the WSL mounted path in /mnt.
+For example, if your course is stored in C:\Users\mwest\Documents\pl-tam212, then the directory you will use is /mnt/c/Users/mwest/Documents/pl-tam212 (note the change of prefix and the replacement of backslashes with forward slashes).

-Running instructions¶
+Running instructions

 To run PrairieLearn using the example course only, open a terminal window and type the command: